Codecademy/docs/content/sql/concepts/operators/terms/or/or.md

 ---
 Title: OR
-Description: 'Returns rows fron a table where any condition evaluates to TRUE.'
+Description: 'Test if any condition in a given expression evaluates to TRUE.'
 Subjects:
   - 'Data Science'
   - 'Computer Science'